JarradBaker/CI_PP1_SkateShack/README.md

 #### Site Owner
 13. As a site owner, I want users to find out about our products
-14. As a site owner, I want users to know where our store is
+14. As a site owner, I want users to have a good visual experience when using the website
 15. As a site owner, I want users to be able to see a 404 page if anything goes wrong
 16. As a site owner, I want to enrich our users' skateboarding experience